tomfitzphilly/rpi-sensor-network/README.md

    ```

 ### Client Setup (Raspberry Pi Pico)

+This part is not quite finished.
+I may need to change the libraries and resultant calls

 1. Install MicroPython on your Raspberry Pi Pico W if not already installed